Juan-Jones/earnonlinemoney/content/blog/best-ecommerce-platforms.md

 ### 3. BigCommerce

 BigCommerce is a robust ecommerce platform designed for scalability and growth.
 With its comprehensive set of features and built-in marketing tools, BigCommerce empowers businesses to create compelling online stores.
-Key features include:
+Main features include:

 * Scalable infrastructure to support growing businesses,
 * Built-in marketing and conversion tools,